RealistikOsu/frontend/README.md

 This the the [frontend](https://ussr.pl/) of RealistikOsu!.

-It is based on Ainu's version of [hanayo](https://github.com/osuripple/hanayo).
+It is based on RealistikOsu!'s version of [hanayo](https://github.com/osuripple/hanayo).

 Some design elements have been taken from osuAkatsuki.